KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md

 nano ~/.config/environment.d/10-gamescope-session.conf
 ```

-add this to the file:
+Then add this to the file:

 `OUTPUT_CONNECTOR=DP-1`
 change `DP-1` to the correct output.
 You can find your display outputs on KDE using the command